 When dealing with grief it can be hard to put your own feelings into words, so reading someone else’s can often be helpful.
 Although reading can be challenging during bereavement, it can be one method of coping with loss and understanding how grief can affect you.

-That’s why we asked our friends in our Tender Hearts community for their help in curating what books are helping them during the grief journey ahead.
+That’s why we asked our community for their help in curating what books are helping them during the grief journey ahead.

 Grief Day by Day: